Or -- provocative title aside -- why does Parrot want to move away from Perl in its build process?

 And, in fact, the Parrot leadership has set the goal of getting every bit of Perl 5 code out of the Parrot distribution.
 See, e.g., https://trac.parrot.org/parrot/ticket/619

-I'm sure there's more to the issue, but as I don't follow Parrot discussions all that closely, my first reaction is that it seems unwise to me.1
+I'm sure there's more to the issue, but as I don't follow Parrot discussions all that closely, my first reaction is that it seems unwise to me. ((Unless the goal is to have Parrot completely bootstrap itself from existing Parrot binaries, which might actually be a decent thing.))

 The advantage of Perl for configuration is that it's already portable -- so you can configure the same way on Windows as you would on Unix.
 Take away Perl and then you're stuck with MSYS or cygwin, or other ports of Unix tools to Windows, none of which are as easy to use as, say, installing Strawberry Perl.